Tennent H. Bagley: Michael Golienewski

-In his 2013 pro-Bagley article, "In Pursuit of the Squared Circle: The Nosenko Theories Revisited," former CIA officer W. Alan Messer says Nosenko was a false defector-in-place in June 1962 in Geneva, but a rogue-and-true physical defector to the U.S. in 1964.
-He says the KGB had no choice but to continue supporting Nosenko as a true defector in the U.S. because he was telling the CIA and the FBI what the KGB desperately wanted them to hear (and why the KGB had sent him back to Bagley and Kisevalter in Geneva in January 1964) -- that the KGB had had nothing to do with Lee Harvey Oswald in the USSR.

 Bruce Solie

 Bagley wrote scathingly about CIA officer Bruce Solie in Spy Wars.
 He excoriated Solie for having "cleared" Nosenko and for doing other things that damaged the CIA, but did not accuse him of being a "mole."
 In his 2022 book, Uncovering Popov's Mole (which he dedicated to Bagley), former high-level Army Intelligence analyst and NSA officer John M. Newman says he was not only probably a KGB mole, but that he had very likely sent or duped James Angleton into sending Lee Harvey Oswald to Moscow in 1959 as an ostensible "dangle" in a planned-to-fail hunt for "Popov's Mole" -- Solie -- in the wrong part of the CIA -- the Soviet Russia Division.
 Newman's colleague, Malcolm Blunt, has said that when he showed Bagley some documents indicating that Solie had tried, in April 1964, to convince the Warren Commission's W. David Slawson into believing Nosenko was a true defector and letting him testify to the Commission just two months after the CIA had begun to seriously interrogate him, Bagley, himself, started believing that Solie might have been a "mole."